An “I Am the Clay” Vignette*

 Recently, he asked me to be his mentor.
 Me: broken, faltering, stumbling, dealing-with-my-own-past-demons me.
 He’s got parents, so he wasn’t looking for a father figure.
 While I would be proud to have a son—or at least a little brother—who reads Tozer, I’ll be content to wear the “mentor” badge with honor.

 And it is an honor: an honor to pray for him daily, to send him lists of books to read, to talk about the truths and mysteries of the heavenly Father we share.

-The other day he told me he had been accepted into the seminary.
+The other day he told me he had been accepted into Bible college.
 I admit it—I cried.
 I thanked the Lord profusely, but I also cried.
 Joy tears.

 He’ll make quite a minister.
 No one in his congregation will ever be able to say God can’t save them—he’ll just bare his inked arms, smile and say, “Sure He can—‘cause He saved me…

 *A brief written piece about a person or event.

 • • •